 To ease these symptoms, hydrate well, exercise, and use over-the-counter medications to deal with your headaches and nausea.
 Moreover, these conditions might make you crave cannabis, but you must keep yourself accountable and push harder.

-The good news is that these withdrawal symptoms only last the three first days of your weed tolerance break.
+The good news is that these withdrawal symptoms only last for the first three days of your weed tolerance break.
 After this, your body will start to process the situation and adapt to it.

-If 72 hours is just enough to get your ECS back to where it used to be before you indulged in cannabis, why would anyone want to go on 1 month t-break?
+If 72 hours is just enough to get your ECS back to where it used to be before you indulged in cannabis, why would anyone want to go on a 1-month T-break?

-As expected, once smokers come back from their 1-month t-break, they experience cannabis’ effects as if it was their first time.
-Moreover, some report that they better understand how their body works and even realize that weed had become, quite sadly, their only coping mechanism.
+As expected, once smokers come back from their 1-month t-break, they experience cannabis’ effects as if it were their first time.
+Moreover, some report that they better understand how their body works and even realize that weed has become, quite sadly, their only coping mechanism.